 SpecFlow is open source and provided under a BSD license.
-SpecFlow uses the official Gherkin parser and provides integration to the .NET framework, Silverlight, Windows Phone and Mono for automated software testing.
+SpecFlow uses the official Gherkin parser and provides integration to the .NET framework, Silverlight, Windows Phone, and Mono for automated software testing.

 SpecFlow, also known as Cucumber for .NET is an open-source tool used for automating .NET applications.
 It is a Behavior Driven Development or BDD tool.
 These tools are bridges between the business language and technical language.
-Using these tools, the test-cases for automated software testing with SpecFlow are written in English like language understandable by all the stakeholders of the project, developers and non-developers alike.
+Using these tools, the test-cases for automated software testing with SpecFlow are written in English-like language understandable by all the stakeholders of the project, developers and non-developers alike.

 Cucumber is a Ruby tool that offers a natural language interface to specify behaviors in terms of “Given, When, Then” or GWT sentence fragments.
 This language is called Gherkin.
-The feature file is a plain text file containing a set of scenario definitions written in Gherkin.
+The feature film is a plain text file containing a set of scenario definitions written in Gherkin.